-Du La, ND, Traditional Chinese Medicine practitioner and Acupuncturist, Jessica Sangiuliano, ND, and Lindsey Mallais, ND, have extensive experience in pregnancy, labour, birth and post-partum support.
+Jessica Sangiuliano, ND, Lindsey Mallais, ND, Janice Wu, ND and Tehseen Meghji, ND, have extensive experience in pregnancy, labour, birth and post-partum support.
 The values and goals of all the naturopathic birth doulas at Toronto Centre for Naturopathic Medicine are to:

 Every birth doula at Toronto Centre for Naturopathic Medicine is a licensed naturopathic doctor.
 Between them, they have experience in the entire range of potential birth scenarios, including natural, water, cesarean, VBAC (vaginal birth after caesarean), home and hospital births; and births attended by midwives, family physicians and obstetricians.

 After you have met your naturopathic birth doula, and are certain you have a good fit, our naturopathic birth doula service includes:

 O.H.I.P. does not pay for doula services, but as a government-regulated healthcare profession, services offered by naturopathic doctors, including naturopathic birth doula services, are covered by most extended healthcare plans.

 Of course.
 As naturopathic doctors, all our naturopathic birth doulas offer regular office hours and are happy to transition from “birth support”, to on-going health support through childhood and beyond.